supriyameduri9/CMPE281-Project1/README.md

 This service is enabled for fast, easy and secure transfer of files.

 #### RDS:
 Launch a MySQl instance and connect to the workbench where user data and corresponding files uploaded will be saved.
+I created a single-AZ RDS for the purpose of the project.
+However, having multi-AZ RDS deployments will help with high availability and provide failover support.
+Single-AZ RDS instances can be converted into a multi-AZ deployments using the aws console, either during creation of the instances or later by modifying the DB instance.

 #### EC2 Instance:
 Create a EC2 instance , configure the web server to route all the api requests.
 Create an AMI for the EC2 instance according to the configurations.